Ghostty the terminal for Claude Code: Config, Splits, and Scripts

 The two things that matter most for Claude Code work are native splits and notification forwarding.
 Claude Code fires desktop notifications when it finishes a task or needs a permission decision, and Ghostty forwards those to your OS notification centre without any configuration.
 Kitty does this too, but nothing else does by default.

-The drop-down quick terminal is a global keyboard shortcut that slides a terminal down from the top of the screen regardless of which app you are currently in.
+The quick terminal is a global shortcut that pulls a terminal down from the top of the screen regardless of which app you are currently in.
 When Claude is running a long operation and you want to check something without losing your editor, this saves you from switching apps back and forth.
-No other terminal has this built in.
+No other terminal here has it built in.

-Alacritty has no native splits or tabs, so you need tmux (explained in section 6) for everything.
-Kitty is powerful but has a large configuration surface that is tedious to get started with.
-WezTerm is configured in Lua, a full programming language, which is overkill if you just want a terminal that works well.
-Ghostty’s plain text config is a genuine competitive advantage.
+Alacritty has no native splits or tabs, so you need tmux, covered in section 12, for everything.
+Kitty is powerful but has a large configuration surface that takes a while to get through.
+WezTerm is configured in Lua, a full programming language, which is more than you need if you just want a terminal that works.
+Ghostty’s plain text config is a genuine advantage.

-macOS: if you have Homebrew installed (the standard macOS package manager), run:
+On macOS, if you have Homebrew installed, run:

 curl -LO https://github.com/ghostty-org/ghostty/releases/latest/download/ghostty_linux_x86_64.tar.gz